MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Install the Azure Information Protection scanner

-1. Using the service account that you created to run the scanner, sign in to the Windows Server computer that will run the scanner.
+1. Sign in to the Windows Server computer that will run the scanner.
+Use an account that has local administrator rights and that has permissions to write to the SQL Server master database.

 2. Open a Windows PowerShell session with the **Run as an administrator** option.